Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Applications

-\paragraph{Tool adaptation} Reliable research requires grounded evidence.
-To address hallucination and improve informativeness, deep research agents must incorporate diverse tools that provide direct access to external knowledge, including: (1) structured retrieval interfaces to literature databases (e.g., PubMed, arXiv), (2) web navigation tools for interacting with scientific resources, (3) and modular computational utilities for data analysis and visualization.
-Recent advances further enhance tool adaptation through learning-based retrieval modules, such as DeepRetrieval~\cite{jiang2025deepretrieval} and s3~\cite{jiang2025s3}, which boost accuracy in real-time information gathering, especially when operating atop proprietary models that cannot be fine-tuned.
+\paragraph{Tool adaptation.} To address hallucination and improve informativeness, deep research agents incorporate diverse tools that provide direct access to external knowledge: (1) structured retrieval interfaces to literature databases (e.g., PubMed, arXiv), (2) web navigation tools for interacting with scientific resources, and (3) modular computational utilities for data analysis and visualization.
+Learning-based retrieval modules such as DeepRetrieval~\cite{jiang2025deepretrieval} and s3~\cite{jiang2025s3} further advance tool adaptation, boosting accuracy in real-time information gathering, especially atop proprietary models that cannot be fine-tuned.

-\paragraph{Toward domain-specialized deep research} While current systems are primarily built on generic corpora and may struggle with nuanced expert-level inquiries, the paradigm naturally extends to specialized scientific fields.
-Future development will increasingly involve integrating: domain knowledge bases and ontologies, validated bioinformatics and biomedical computation tools, field-specific safety, reliability, and evaluation protocols.
+\paragraph{Toward domain-specialized deep research.} Current systems are primarily built on generic corpora and may struggle with nuanced expert-level inquiries.
+Extension to specialized scientific fields will involve integrating domain knowledge bases and ontologies, validated bioinformatics and biomedical computation tools, and field-specific safety, reliability, and evaluation protocols.

-Such advancements are expected to transform deep research systems from broad “knowledge navigators” into expert collaborators for vertical domains like medicine, materials science, and drug development, guiding researchers from problem conception to actionable discoveries.
+Such integration would enable deep research systems to function as expert collaborators for vertical domains such as medicine, materials science, and drug development.

+\paragraph{Paradigm mapping.} Deep research exemplifies the complementary use of multiple adaptation paradigms.
+The core reasoning agent is typically adapted via A2 (optimizing end-to-end research quality), while retrieval and search tools are adapted via T2 (training search subagents like s3~\cite{jiang2025s3} under frozen-agent supervision) or deployed as T1 components (pre-trained dense retrievers).
+The absence of deterministic execution signals (unlike code compilation) makes pure A1 adaptation less natural in this domain, though retrieval-specific metrics (Recall@$K$) can provide A1-style feedback for the search component.